CC-Public/DashboardAssignment/README.md

  * action = 1 is a **buy**
  * action = 2 is a **sell**

 To get real-time updates you would need to poll the server asking for new records.
-There is a separate method for that - `GetNewUserActivityUpdates`.
-Use it something like this:
+There is a separate method for that - `GetNewUserActivityUpdates`:

 ```js
 Parse.Cloud.run('GetNewUserActivityUpdates', {